TuanSangg/game-selection-cht/README.md

-# 🎉 Club Day – Game Selection Slider
+# 🎉 CHT Club Day – Game Selection Slider

-This project was built for **CLUB DAY** at our school.
+This project was built for **CHT CLUB DAY** at our school.
 It provides a simple and interactive **game selection carousel** where students can browse different games and quickly access them by clicking **Play**.

 ---